kevinpollet/typescript-container-action-template/README.md

 The resulting GitHub action image is thinner and contains only the needed runtime `dependencies` and not all the `devDependencies` needed to build the project with TypeScript.

+## Contributions

+Contributions are very welcome ✨👍

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information and how to get started.

 ## License

 [MIT](./LICENSE.md)